mijndert/website/_pages/uses.md

 layout: page
 title: Uses
 description: "A living document of the tools that I use to do my work."
-permalink: /more/uses/
+permalink: /uses/
 ---

 If you're anything like me you probably love to talk about the tools that you use to do your work every day.
-This page serves as a living document of the things I use every day.
+This page serves as a living document of just that.

-## 👨‍💻 Software
+## Software

-I use a lot of apps throughout the day but these are the ones I use the most.

-- [Firefox](https://www.mozilla.org/firefox/new/): a super fast, customizable web browser.
+- [Firefox](https://www.mozilla.org/firefox/new/) &mdash; a super fast, customizable web browser.
 I use it every single day on all my devices.
-- [iTerm2](https://www.iterm2.com): I work in the terminal 80% of the time, why not pick the best terminal app?
+- [iTerm2](https://www.iterm2.com) &mdash; I work in the terminal 80% of the time, why not pick the best terminal app?
-- [VS Code](https://code.visualstudio.com): I replaced Atom with VS Code recently and couldn't be happier.
+- [VS Code](https://code.visualstudio.com) &mdash; I replaced Atom with VS Code recently and couldn't be happier.
 It's fast, has a bunch of cool plug-ins and gets new features on a regular basis.
-- [Vim](https://www.vim.org): whenever I need to do some quick edits I usually pick Vim.
-- [Amphetamine](https://itunes.apple.com/nl/app/amphetamine/id937984704?mt=12): I use my laptop like a desktop, so nothing should ever sleep.
+- [Amphetamine](https://itunes.apple.com/nl/app/amphetamine/id937984704?mt=12) &mdash; I use my laptop like a desktop, so nothing should ever sleep.
 This handy tool prevents that.
-- [Docker](https://www.docker.com): I try and run as much of the tools that I use on the command-line in containers for obvious reasons.
+- [Docker](https://www.docker.com) &mdash; I try and run as much of the tools that I use on the command-line in containers for obvious reasons.
-- [SSHuttle](https://github.com/sshuttle/sshuttle): forwards my network traffic over a secure SSH tunnel.
+- [SSHuttle](https://github.com/sshuttle/sshuttle) &mdash; forwards my network traffic over a secure SSH tunnel to protect my privacy.
-- [AWS CLI](https://aws.amazon.com/cli/): I use the AWS CLI for all sorts of work, mostly because I don't like clicking around in the web UI all the time.
+- [AWS CLI](https://aws.amazon.com/cli/) &mdash; I use the AWS CLI for all sorts of work, mostly because I don't like clicking around in the web UI all the time.
+- [CloudFormation](https://aws.amazon.com/cloudformation/) &mdash; CloudFormation isn't perfect so I'm looking at AWS CDK more and more.
+- [Git](https://git-scm.com/) &mdash; I'm a heavy user of Git and GitHub for storing my infrastructure as code projects.
-- [Things](https://culturedcode.com/things/): the only todo app that actually looks good on Mac and iOS.
+- [Things](https://culturedcode.com/things/) &mdash; the only todo app that actually looks good on Mac and iOS.
-- [1Password](https://1password.com): 1Password really is a life saver.
+- [1Password](https://1password.com) &mdash; 1Password really is a life saver.
 I couldn't possibly live without it.
-- [Slack](https://slackhq.com): work related stuff goes here.
-- [Reflex](https://stuntsoftware.com/reflex/): prevents macOS from hijacking the media keys.
-- [MacDown](https://macdown.uranusjr.com): I'm a heavy user of MarkDown and the split view feature is a life saver.
+- [Slack](https://slackhq.com) &mdash; I work remote all the time, either at home or at clients.
+Slack makes it possible to stay in touch with colleagues.

-## ⌨️ Hardware
+## Hardware

-In terms of hardware I try to maintain a fairly simple setup.

-- LG 27UK850: a beautiful 27 inch 4K screen that also supports HDR content and includes a USB-C connection that will also charge my 2018 MacBook Pro.
-- MacBook Pro 15" (2015): this is a laptop from work.
-It has an Intel i7, 16GB of RAM and a dedicated graphics card and that's more power than I'll ever need.
-It's like having a very thin, good looking, supercomputer that I can carry with me.
-- MacBook Pro 15" (2018): this is our family computer, with some overkill specs like a 6-core i7, 16GB of RAM, 512GB of storage and a Radeon Pro 650X.
-This machine is used for gaming, side-projects, and everything else not related to work.
+- [15" MacBook Pro](https://www.apple.com/mac/) &mdash; I'm currently using the 2018 model with a 6-core i7, 16GB of RAM and 512GB of storage.
-- iPhone 11: the best camera in any smartphone.
-I ditched my iPad because the screen is more than sufficient for my more mobile needs.
+- [LG 27UK850](https://www.lg.com/us/monitors/lg-27UK850-W-4k-uhd-led-monitor) &mdash; After using a Dell Ultrasharp 1440p panel for the longest time I've switched to this LG one.
+It's 4K and it has USB-C connections making it future-proof for now.
+- [iPhone 11](https://www.apple.com/iphone-11/) &mdash; This is again the best iPhone Apple has ever made.
+I love the camera and the huge screen, though I understand it's not for everybody.
-- Magic Mouse 2: it's not the best mouse in terms of ergonomics but it's easy to carry around.
-I switch from the trackpad to the Magic Mouse regularly in order to prevent RSI.
+- [Magic Mouse 2](https://www.apple.com/shop/product/MLA02LL/A/magic-mouse-2-silver?fnode=56) &mdash; In terms of ergonomics this isn't the best mouse so I switch to the trackpad regulary to prevent RSI.
+I love this mouse because it's very portable and has touch input.
-- Magic Keyboard: this might be controversial but I honestly think this is the greatest keyboard ever produced.
+- [Magic Keyboard](https://www.apple.com/shop/product/MLA22LL/A/magic-keyboard-us-english?fnode=56) &mdash; Hands down the best keyboard ever made.
+I'm using the small version without the numpad because it fits in my bag.
+Portability is important to me.
-- AirPods Pro: I recently replaced my original AirPods with the Pro version.
-They help me focus in the loud open-office plans which I often find myself in.
+- [AirPods Pro](https://www.apple.com/airpods-pro/) &mdash; Awesome pair of headphones to block out the noise caused by open-office plans I often find myself in.
-- Apple Watch Series 3: this is another one of those "I didn't know I needed it until I tried" products.
-My Apple Watch is now an important part of my life, keeping me healthy by daily reminders to stand/walk more and drink more water.
-- [Sonos Beam](https://www.sonos.com/nl-nl/shop/beam.html) and [Sonos One](https://www.sonos.com/nl-nl/shop/one.html): Music around the house, speaks for itself.
-I do however always want to buy more Sonos stuff.
+- [Apple Watch Series 3](https://www.apple.com/watch/) &mdash; I don't want to do without my Apple Watch anymore.
+It makes sure I don't have to grab my phone out of my pocket every time I get a notification.
+I also love the workout features and stuff like music controls.